luyuhuang/subsocks/README.md

 Basic fields:

 - `listen`: string, the client socks5 listening address.
-- `username`, `password`: string, username and password,
+- `username`, `password`: string, username and password.
 - `server.protocol`: string, protocol of the server, the value may be:
-    - `socks`: pure socks5
+    - `socks`: pure socks5;
-    - `http`, `https`: HTTP and HTTPS
+    - `http`, `https`: HTTP and HTTPS;
-    - `ws`, `wss`: Websocket and Websocket Secure
+    - `ws`, `wss`: Websocket and Websocket Secure.
 - `server.address`: string, address of the server.

 If `server.protocol` is `http` or `https`, `http.*` is enabled.

 - `http.path`: string, HTTP request path.
-Default `/`
+Default `/`.

 If `server.protocol` is `ws` or `wss`, `ws.*` is enabled.

 - `ws.path`: string, Websocket handshake path.
-Default `/`
+Default `/`.

 If the protocol if over TLS, i.e. `server.protocol` is `https` or `wss`, `tls.*` is enabled.

 - `tls.skip_verify`: boolean, skip verifying the server's certificate if the value is true.
 Default false.
 It's not safe to skip verifying the certificate, if the server's certificate is self-signed, please set `tls.ca` to verify the certificate.
 - `tls.ca`: string, a certificate file name.
 It's optional.
 If set, Subsocks will use the specific CA certificate to verify the server's certificate.

 If there is a `rules` field, enable smart proxy.
+Smart proxy is only available for the Connect method since we don't know the real peer when using Bind or UDP Associate.
 There are two ways to configure proxy rules.
 One is setting the `rules` field to a table containing proxy rules:

 ```toml
 [client.rules]